Carla Gray: Wedding of Ed and Carla Hall

 Ed Hall and Carla Gray were initially supposed to marry in the summer of 1973.
 However, several news breaks chronicling the Watergate scandal were preempting daytime television.
 This forced One Life to Live to push the wedding into the fall.
 In its place the story of Lester Brock attempting to kill Carla on numerous occasions would test Carla and Ed's commitment to each other for a final time before they were to marry.

 Famous pianist and jazz singer Hazel Scott made a deal with the show's head-writers to make an appearance on OLTL as well.
 She would play a famous aunt of Carla's who would sing a song to the newlyweds.
 Hazel Scott wrote the song herself and appeared in the October 3 and 4 episodes of 1973, in which Carla and Ed were to marry.
 The marriage ceremony itself was broadcast on October 5, 1973.
 The wedding was also the first on-screen wedding of two African American characters on a U.S. daytime soap.

+In 2020, Candace Young and Charlie Mason from Soaps She Knows put Ed and Carla on their list of Daytime's Most Important African-American Characters, commenting "A lightning rod of a character, Ellen Holly's alter ego shocked viewers when she started dating a Black man, then shocked them again when it was revealed that she, too, was Black.
+Eventually, she settled down with the beloved Llanview PD detective who was played by daytime's first Black Outstanding Lead Actor Emmy winner, Al Freeman Jr."